exrienz/Wireless/WPA2.md

-Sure, here's a step-by-step guide on how to perform a wireless penetration test on a WPA2 network:
+Here's a step-by-step guide on how to perform a wireless penetration test on a WPA2 network:

 1. **Preparation**: Start by setting up your tools.
 You'll need a wireless network adapter that supports packet injection, a Kali Linux distribution, and the necessary software such as Aircrack-ng, Reaver, and Wireshark.